Being a stepmom is complicated.

 Blended families are complicated.

-But if you ask me, if you’re relationship with your step-kids is not going so hot, the actual reason isn’t complicated at all.
+But if you ask me, if your relationship with your step-kids is not going so hot, the actual reason isn’t complicated at all.
 In fact, in my opinion, it’s one of two things!

 1. You’re being an ass